yucongkoo/tp/docs/UserGuide.md

 Examples:
-* `list` followed by `delete 2` deletes the 2nd person in the address book.
+* `list` followed by `delete 2` deletes the 2nd customer in the address book.
-* `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.
+* `find Betsy` followed by `delete 1` deletes the 1st customer in the results of the `find` command.

-### Editing a person : `edit`
+### Editing a customer : `edit`

-Edits an existing person in the address book.
+Edits an existing customer in the address book.

 Format: `edit INDEX [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [t/TAG]`

-* Edits the person at the specified `INDEX`.
-The index refers to the index number shown in the displayed person list.
+* Edits the customer at the specified `INDEX`.
+The index refers to the index number shown in the displayed customer list.
 The index **must be a positive integer** 1, 2, 3, …​
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.

 Examples:
-*  `edit 1 p/91234567 e/jiufong@example.com` Edits the phone number and email address of the 1st person to be `91234567` and `jiufong@example.com` respectively.
+*  `edit 1 p/91234567 e/jiufong@example.com` Edits the phone number and email address of the 1st customer to be `91234567` and `jiufong@example.com` respectively.
-*  `edit 2 n/Betsy Crower` Edits the name of the 2nd person to be `Betsy Crower`.
+*  `edit 2 n/Betsy Crower` Edits the name of the 2nd customer to be `Betsy Crower`.

 ### Finding persons : `find`